What is rosacea?

 - Use a sun block with an SPF (sun protection factor) of at least 30 and wear a hat on sunny days.

-- Avoid alcohol, stimulants such as caffeine and spicy foods, all of which can trigger rosacea.
+- Avoid alcohol and see if cutting out stimulants, such as caffeine and spicy foods, helps.

-My best advice to anyone beginning on their rosacea journey is to start by making a diary tracking your triggers so you can avoid them.
+My best advice to anyone trying to combat rosacea is to start by keeping a diary and tracking any triggers so you can avoid them.
 Rosacea may be embarrassing and distressing, but you can keep it at bay.